 Wat Traimitr (Temple of the Golden Buddha) displays the extraordinary 700-year-old seated golden Buddha image.
 This figure composed five and a half tons entirely of gold.
 The temple is located at the end of Chinatown’s Yaowarat Road.

 Wat Benchamabophit (The Marble Temple) was built during the reign of King Chulalongkorn (1868- 1910) with some European influences seen in its stained glass windows and the use of Carrara marble.
 Dozens of bronze Buddha images are displayed inside the temple.

 Ananda Samakhom Throne Hall is an amazing Italian Renaissance architectural style building built under the reign of King Rama V. The ceiling of the dome features the exquisite fresco paintings of important royal functions during the reign of King Rama I to King Rama VI of the Royal House of Chakri.

 This hall mainly used to hold important royal and state ceremonies.
 The security level here is also very high.
-For some security reasons, cameras and mobile phones are not allowed inside and kept in lockboxes, means no photography.
+For some security reasons, cameras and mobile phones are not allowed inside and kept in lock boxes, means no photography allowed inside the premise.

 Wat Ratchanatdaram (Loha Prasat) was built during the reign of King Rama III and contains a pyramid-shaped Loha Prasat inspired by the one in Sri Lanka.
 It stands at 36 meters high with 37 surrounding spires, the only one of its kind remaining in the world.